pingcap/docs-appdev/en/for-hibernate-orm.md

 }
 ```

 ### Step 1.
-Get the code
+Get the application code

-To get the `Example.java` code above, clone the `tidb-hibernate-example` repo to your machine:
+To get the `Example.java` code above, clone the `tidb-hibernate-example` repository to your machine:

 ```shell
 git clone https://github.com/bb7133/tidb-hibernate-example